© 2026 WNIJ and WNIU

 DIOCESE CONSIDERING CLOSING AQUIN ACADEMY

-The Catholic Diocese of Rockford has sent a letter to alumni and current student families of the Aquin Academy, formerly Aquin High School, announcing that they are considering closing the academy out right.
+The Catholic Diocese of Rockford has sent a letter to alumni and current student families of the Aquin Academy, formerly Aquin High School, announcing that it is considering closing the academy outright.

-According to the letter, the priests from four parishes supporting the school petitioned Bishop David J. Malloy asking that he cease operations.
-In response, the Bishop established a task force to explore options for the continuation or closure of Catholic education in Freeport.
+According to the letter, priests from four parishes supporting the school petitioned Bishop David J. Malloy to cease operations.
+In response, the bishop established a task force to explore options for the continuation or closure of Catholic education in Freeport.

-The Diocese closed down Aquin High School in 2024 after years of enrollment decline and subsequent budgeting concerns.
+The diocese closed Aquin High School in 2024 after years of declining enrollment and subsequent budget concerns.

 Community members are being solicited for their input.
 You can email your thoughts to ctransier@rockforddiocese.org.